-CMSMs and DSSABs have flexibility to spend the ELCC\ allocation on any of these expense categories, except in situations where the expense category has limited flexibility to address specific purposes (e.g. capacity building).
+CMSMs and DSSABs have flexibility to spend the ELCC allocation on any of these expense categories, except in situations where the expense category has specific parameters to address specific purposes.
 Additional details on financial flexibility are provided in the Child Care Funding Approach section of this guideline (section 3).